ShadowLordAlpha/TWL/README.md

 [x] Allow use with LWJGL 3

-[ ] Fix all examples - (mostly done just a few left)
+[x] Fix all examples ... mostly ... they don't crash on start up but some are still a bit bugged

-[ ] Fix the test that broke when formatting and removing unneeded imports
+[x] Fix the test that broke when formatting and removing unneeded imports ... mostly done just need to fix some character sets and will be done

 [ ] create renderer that uses 3.2+ OpenGL